VictorTrapenok/grammar-ai.app/docs/faq.md

 ### Can I suggest new features?

 Absolutely!
 We welcome feedback.
-Please contact us at too.imbadev@gmail.com with your suggestions.
+Please contact us at support@grammar-ai.app with your suggestions.

 ## 🔒 Security & Privacy